Connaissance

 COP workflow (small parts) that prevents chaos

-• Labeled racks: faire le ménage / dirty / needs inspection
+• Labeled racks: faire le ménage / sale / needs inspection

 • One-direction movement: dirty → wash → dry → clean storage